udexon/DatongToken/Datong_3_in_1.md

 The websocket server will send the incoming message to ALL websocket clients that are connected.
 As such, a message sent from Party A will be sent to both Party A and Party B by the server.

+The public key encription library is based on `npm node-rsa` and converted for browser use with `browserify`.

 2. In figure 2, Party B imports the public key from Party A (PUBKEY_A):
 - `S.push("-----BEGIN PUBLIC KEY----- MFwwDQYJKoZIhvcNAQEBBQADSwAwSAJBAKMbgVsxfz4De98F1Ba02klrAf+bLzOt RCxSY3IpwWpa3Mg1AOiiQ/sPxtDUs+oLiZci4Rh9x4+RMc4GWuGCWa0CAwEAAQ== -----END PUBLIC KEY-----")`